 I was very impressed by the large number of lovely cottage gardens and well maintained front lawns all through Meadow Springs.
 There were lots of butterflies and bees.
 There was also birdlife though mostly crows and magpies.

-I like my Mum’s suburb for the garden surrounds, the friendliness of the residents and the close walking distance away of the shopping centre.
-It is lovely to be close to family- my Mum and then on the other side of Mandurah lives my sister and neice/nephews, however I still couldn’t see myself living in Meadow Springs or any other suburb of Mandurah.
+I like my Mum’s suburb of Meadow Springs for the garden surrounds, the friendliness of the residents and the close walking distance away of the shopping centre.
+It is lovely to be close to family- my Mum and then on the other side of Mandurah lives my sister and neice/nephews, however I still couldn’t see myself living in Meadow Springs or another suburb within Mandurah.

 For the beach bum Mandurah has a lot of empty white sandy beaches and ocean life to explore.
 Mandurah might also be ideal for those who like winding canals.
 There are plenty of man made canals to explore in a small dinghy or kayak.
 There is also a nice cafe strip along the Mandurah foreshore and a number of festivals during the year like the Mandurah Crab Fest and Winter Street Festival.